Skip to content

 4. Select a table and click [OK].

-All relevant metadata information of the table is retrieved from SAP.
-The application returns to the main window of the component.
+The table metadata is retrieved from SAP and the application returns to the main window.

 1. Select the columns you want to extract.
 By default all columns are selected.
 Deselect the columns you do not want to extract.